antoniokov/replay-table/README.md

 |---------------|---------------|---------------|----------|
 | `data-use-rounds-numbers` |  `Boolean` | `false` | `true` |

-If set to `true` ignores rounds' names and uses numbers.
+If set to `true` ignores rounds' names and counts the number of rounds passed for each item.

-It is useful when you have [list Of matches](#list-of-matches) where rows are dates but you don't care that teams didn't play their Nth game simultaneously.
+This is useful when you have [list Of matches](#list-of-matches) where rows are dates but you don't care that teams didn't play their Nth game simultaneously.

 ### `roundsTotalNumber`
 | Div attribute | Accepted type | Default value | Examples |